 - a binary form.
 In this form, the wrapper is a collection of software artifacts (headers, configuration files, executables, libraries, documentation, etc.) deployed in a given place of a file system.
 A binary external package can be embedded into an archive in order to be easily retrieved and deployed on a file system.

 In all this web site, we use the term wrapper to say source form external package wrapper.
-If we speak about the binary form of the wrapper we use the term binary external package.
+If we speak about the binary form of the wrapper we use the term binary external package or more simply external package.

 One important concept when dealing with PID packages is the concept of component.
 A component is the generic term to denote a unitary software artifact that is contained in a package as well as in a wrapper.
 Components have a source form (its source files and all configuration elements used to build it) and a binary form (its public headers and/or the binary object resulting from the build process) when installed.